One needs happy and productive employees to establish a workplace and grow. The key to keeping the employees contented is to have a great workplace.

-It is important to understand that the kind of people you will employ will be the ones to contribute in making the office a better place.
-And hence you must employ people who are professional, work well in a team and who can be a factor of positive work environment.
+It is important to understand that the kind of people you will employ will be the ones to contribute to making the office a better place.
+And hence you must employ people who are professional, work well in a team and who can be a factor of the positive work environment.
 One poor candidate can spoil the entire structure of the system, thus choose wisely.

 2. Get rid of toxic employees:

 Someone’s bad attitude can affect all people’s daily performance.
 It is a tough thing to get rid of toxic employees but this helps other employees and even has a good impact on the clients or customers of the company.

 3. Maintain a clean and well-embellished office:

 A clean and attractive workplace will affect remarkably on the interactions between the members of the office.
 You should make an effort to have a comfortable environment, by having comfy furniture, work equipment, and some top-notch facilities.

 Perhaps it may seem less cost-effective now, but when the employees observe that you care about them and invest in their well being, you will find instinctive attitude change.